English

 Organisation

 There are a number of ‘A’ level Literature and ‘A’ level English Language groups in Sixth Form with a wide range of students taking one or both subjects.
-Classes are taught by pairs of teachers for five hours per week.
+Classes are taught by two or three teachers for five hours per week.

 Years 12 & 13